rapidhere/jTerm/Readme.md

 default value: 100%

 #### height
 The height of terminal.
-Height's value is same as width
+Height's value is same as width.

 default value: 100%